|

 Beyond the Rangeland Conflict, Toward a West That Works by Dan Dagget |

 I’m a writer, speaker, and consultant.
 I have written two books—Gardeners of Eden, Rediscovering Our Importance to Nature and Beyond the Rangeland Conflict, Toward a West That Works.
-I have contributed articles and editorials to a variety of magazines and newspapers, and given hundreds of presentations across the West.
+I have contributed articles and editorials to a variety of magazines and newspapers, and given hundreds of presentations across the U. S. from Maine to California.

 My first book, Beyond the Rangeland Conflict, was nominated for a Pulitzer Prize.
 Gardeners of Eden, was described as “the most important environmental manifesto since Aldo Leopold’s Land Ethic.”

 I’m an unlikely candidate to be the originator of a conservative environmentalism.
-Ulikely because I’ve been a fairly radical (liberal) environmental activist since the early 1970s.
+Unlikely because I’ve been a fairly radical (liberal) environmental activist since the early 1970s.
 I started out fighting coal surface mines in southeastern Ohio.
 Then I moved to Arizona where I worked to designate wilderness, fought to increase protection for mountain lions and black bears, and helped initiate a campaign to ban uranium mining in the vicinity of the Grand Canyon.
-My involvement in that latter campaign included helping to organize some of the first direct actions of Earth First!.
-In 1992 I was designated one of the 100 top grass roots activists in the United States by the Sierra Club.